SnabbHQ/snabb-app-client/README.md

 >project is awesome, thank you for providing it!

 **Eric**:
-> I've been going through snowflake and love what you have done!
+> I've been going through snabb and love what you have done!

 **Nikos**:
 > wow new videos, nice